Kokshetau: Intercity buses

 Kokshetau Central Bus Terminal (Kökşetau avtobeketı), which opened in 1981, serves the city of Kokshetau.
 The bus station is on the Vernadsky Street 8 across the road from Kokshetau Railway Station.
 It links the city with the villages in Akmola Region and other cities in Kazakhstan and the neighboring countries.
-Frequent schedules of bus routes connect Kokshetau to Astana, Petropavl, Karaganda, Pavlodar, Kostanay, Omsk, Yekaterinburg, Tobolsk, Tyumen and Kurgan.
+Frequent schedules of bus routes connect Kokshetau to Astana, Petropavl, Zerenda, Burabay, Karaganda, Pavlodar, Kostanay, Omsk, Yekaterinburg, Tobolsk, Tyumen and Kurgan.
 Many of these are cross-country services operating from north to south, for which Kokshetau provides interchange facilities.

-Air travel
+Airport

 Kokshetau and surrounding communities are served by one commercial international airport: Kokshetau International Airport (IATA: KOV, ICAO: UACK), which is the seventeenth-busiest airport (2019) by passenger traffic in Kazakhstan.
 It is located 12.5 km north-east from the centre of city, on the route to Omsk, and used to be the headquarters of now-defunct Air Kokshetau.
 The airport has a capacity of handling 200 passengers per hour.
 The Kokshetau International Airport, which opened in 1945, was significantly upgraded in 2013 with a new 2850-metre runway capable of accommodating all aircraft types without any restrictions.
 In 2013, the airport received its first scheduled flight after the renovation to Moscow, Russia.
 The airport can be reached by car, public transport, or taxi.
 Seasonal flights to Frankfurt am Main, were available in 2004 but have been cancelled since.
 It serves mostly domestic flights.
-SCAT Airlines fly to and from Almaty, Aktau and Turkistan as well as FlyArystan operates three weekly flights to Almaty.
+SCAT Airlines fly to and from Aktau and Shymkent as well as Qazaq Air operates two weekly flights to Almaty.
 The former largest carrier of the Kokshetau Airport — Air Kokshetau — is not serving any regular destinations as of 2021.